Mxxxse/Fundraising-Analysis/README.md

 ## Overview of Project
 ![Outcome by Goals](Resouces/dashboard.png)

 In this projected I made an interactive dashboard to help understand the funds made from the fundraising campaign.
+I included some slicers so that you can get the exact data you want.
+To use the slicer you simply click on what data you want and boom you get your data.
 ### Purpose
 To help understand the funds collected from the fundraising compaign.